emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 10 minutes\
 You spend 10 minutes inspriring your companions.
 Up to 10 creatures who listened to your speech gains 6d8 temporary hit points that lasts until the next time you use this Flourish.

+At 7th level and 15th level, the temporary hit points increases by 4d8.

 You can use this Flourish once per day.

 ### Knockdown